How to Split Rent When You Live With a Couple

 2. Create a Per Room Average

 Often, it makes sense for couples to share the largest room within an apartment.
-If you’re stuck with a smaller space, though, it may seem unfair to pay an equal amount of rent.
-You may want to consider a method that tackles everyone’s needs through a simple system.
+If you’re stuck with a smaller space, paying an equal amount of rent may seem unjust.
+You may want to consider a method that tackles everyone’s needs through a straightforward system.
 This way, each roommate can contribute as they should.

 Once everyone has gathered their numbers, find the average of every room.
 Then, use that figure to calculate each person’s rent.
 If the couple chose the most spacious room, they’d agree to pay $900 a month.
 They may want to contribute $450 each.
 That system covers everyone’s perception of what’s fair and what’s not.